wavemotion-dave/A8DS/readme.md

 unfortunately, there were many variations of those BIOS over the years to support various Atari computer models released over a decade.

-A8DS supports 3 optional Atari BIOS and BASIC files as follows:
+A8DS supports 3 optional (but highly recommended) Atari BIOS and BASIC files as follows:

 *  atarixl.rom   - this is the 16k XL/XE version of the Atari BIOS for XL/XE Machines
 *  atariosb.rom  - this is the 12k Atari 800 OS-B revision BIOS for older games